 As Gabor Mate said, "Trauma is not what happens to you.
 It's what happens inside you becuase of what happened to you".
 Understanding a child's trauma or internal emotional experience is integral here.

 Let the feelings flow.
 You don't have to talk about it.
 Draw it.
 Sing it.
 Tell stories about it.
 Playing is the easiest way for children to let their thoughts and feelings come out.
 Use that tool, and make the most out of it.
 It will surprise you how much you can learn.
 If feelings start bubbling up, reassure them that you will protect them whatever happens.
 Remind them that there are always good people around us, not only people that want to hurt us.

-Respect their developmental level.
+Be mindful and respect their developmental level.
 Young children don't need all the details of the terrible event.
 They only need to feel safe and secure again.
-Teenagers, on the other hand, they are looking for the details, because they want to rationalize their feelings and make sense out of what happened.
-Even they don't ask for you to talk to them about the news, don't assume they are OK.
+Teenagers, on the other hand, are looking for the details, because they want to rationalize their feelings and make sense of what happened.
+Even if they don't ask you to talk to them about the news, don't assume they are OK.
 Initiate a discussion.
 Adjust to their needs and help them accordingly.
 They will respect and appreciate that.

 Source: Child Mind Institute